 Welcome to post 33 of Strength & Conditioning for Therapists.
 I hope you’re having a good week and that you’re looking forward to a break soon over Christmas.
 This week I’ve devoted the blog to something a little different – obviously still S&C focussed – A Sponsored Place.
 You may have seen on social media that for each online Strength & Conditioning for Therapists course I run, I’m sponsoring a place – meaning that a therapist from a developing country or who is in financial hardship can apply do the course for free, as long as they too pay it forward.

-I’ve been utterly humbled by the things I’ve heard from this year’s recipient: Otieno Martin Ong’wen, a physiotherapist from Kenya.
-The title of this post is I have no idea, because I literally have no idea what it must feel like to be in his shoes.
+I’ve been utterly humbled by the things I’ve heard from this year’s recipient: Otieno Martin Ong’wen, a physiotherapist from Kenya, I literally have no idea what it must feel like to be in his shoes.
 He’s an immensely driven physiotherapist who already performs a huge amount of outreach work in rural village – often at his own cost.
 Please take the time to read his very personal and inspiring story below.

 Physiotherapy in Kenya